-Who doesn’t love a fresh pair of white trainers but struggles to maintain that clean look and finish, we all want to keep?
-Well, here’s a little secret – did you know WD-40® is your ultimate go-to to get them looking like new again?
+Who doesn’t love a fresh pair of white trainers?
+We all know the struggle of wearing your favourite white trainers without ruining the crisp clean aesthetic!
+But now you can wear them without the stress as we teach you how to clean white trainers easily!
+Here’s a little secret – did you know WD-40® is your ultimate go-to to get them looking like new again?

-All types of shoes, including trainers, can gather a build-up of stubborn dirt and grime over time, but our ‘white’ shoes remain the biggest culprit.
+All types of shoes, including trainers, can gather a build-up of stubborn dirt and grime over time, but white trainers and shoes show up dirt far quicker than the rest.
 Throwing them in the washing machine can certainly help remove the majority of the dirt, but it’s time to say goodbye to stubborn grime such as oil, tar, or dare we say it, doggie doo?
-So, before you make the rash and frustrated decision to throw them in the bin, grab that handy bottle of WD-40 you’ve had stored away and let it do the work for you.
+So, before you make the rash and frustrated decision to throw them in the bin, grab that handy bottle of WD-40 you’ve had stored away to help with cleaning white trainers!

 Yep, you heard us right.
-You may know that WD-40 is your trusted lubricant to remove rust from screws or fix squeaks from door hinges, and although it may come as a surprise, it can actually remove unwanted grime from your footwear.
+You may know that WD-40 is your trusted lubricant to remove rust from metal furniture or fix squeaks from door hinges, and although it may come as a surprise, it can actually be used to when cleaning white trainers.
 To get the low-down on how to get them looking new again, read our step-by-step guide below:

 - Dirty shoes